-How does your policy, program, or service help or harm the health of the natural environment?^{v} (e.g. reduction in carbon emissions, open space conditions, sustainability, clean air, water and soil, and noise and light pollution).
+How does your policy, program, or service help or harm the health of the natural environment?1 (e.g. reduction in carbon emissions, open space conditions, sustainability, clean air, water and soil, and noise and light pollution).

-Explain how your legislation will affect the selected indicator(s).
+Explain how your legislation will affect the selected indicator(s)?

 This policy aims to provide critical education to new and aspiring business owners so they can make wise investments into their future.
 By directing businesses to education and resources to learn about infrastructure requirements before they commit to a lease or purchase, we are helping even the playing field between experienced and new entrepreneurs.
 This policy is one step to help food and beverage businesses succeed here in Tacoma so that our entire community can benefit.
 This policy is also directly responsive to community concerns, and taking action on this issue will show small and local businesses that engaging with their City Council makes a positive impact on the community.
-Ensuring business owners know more about how to invest in the right grease interceptor for their business will also help protect the natural environment from fats, oils and grease that otherwise would cause harm, and helps ensure the city keeps our wastewater system.
+Ensuring business owners know more about how to invest in the right grease interceptor for their business will also help protect the natural environment from fats, oils and grease that otherwise would cause harm, and helps ensure the city keeps our wastewater system maintainable and our high standards to keeping the Puget Sound clean.